Nasal Issues & Nosebleed

 Who is at risk for psoriasis?

 People with a family history of psoriasis are more likely to develop it.
-The condition often starts between the ages of 15 and 35, but can affect anyone.
+It can occur at any age, often between 15 and 35 years.
 Those with autoimmune conditions, obesity, frequent infections, or high stress levels are also at higher risk.

 Is psoriasis curable?

-Psoriasis cannot be fully cured, but it can be controlled very well.
-With the right treatment, many patients live comfortably with clear or almost-clear skin and fewer flare-ups.
+Psoriasis cannot be completely cured, but it can be effectively controlled.
+With proper treatment, many patients live comfortably with clear or almost-clear skin and fewer flare-ups.

 What triggers psoriasis flare-ups?

 Common triggers include stress, infections, cold weather, skin injuries, and certain medicines.
-Managing these triggers can help reduce flare-ups.
+Managing these triggers helps reduce flare-ups and maintain long-term control.

 Can psoriasis cause joint problems?

 Yes.
-Some people develop psoriatic arthritis, which affects the joints.
-Early treatment is important to avoid long-term damage or disability.
+Some patients develop psoriatic arthritis, which affects the joints.
+Early diagnosis and treatment can prevent permanent damage and improve mobility.

 Is psoriasis contagious?

-No. Psoriasis is not contagious.
-It cannot be spread from one person to another by touch, food, or any form of contact.
+No. Psoriasis is not contagious and cannot spread through touch, food, or physical contact.

-Will Bangla Health Connect support me at every step?
+Will Bangla Health Connect assist me throughout the process?

 Doctor Appointment | Indian Medical Visa Invitation Letter | Second Opinion | Cost of Treatment | Flight Ticket